-Part I Your current name (see instructions) Your soc cial security number See Spousal Notification in the Your current home address (number and street).
-If a P.O. box, see instructions.
+Part I Your social security number See Spousal Notification in the Your current home address (number and street).
+If a P.O. box, s see instructions.
 Apt. no. instructions.
 City, town or post office, state, and ZIP code.
-If a foreign addre ess, see instructions S. Daytime (phone number If you have been a victim of domestic abuse and fear that filing a conspouse relief will result in retaliation, check here Part II 1 2 Enter the year(s) for which you are requesting r Information about the person to whom you we relief from liabi re married as ility of ta ax ► nd of the y ear(s) or n line 1.
-Name Social security number Current home address (number and street).
-If a P.O. box, see instructions.
-City, town or post office, state, and ZIP code.
 If a foreign address, see instructions.
-Apt. no. Daytime phone number 3 Do you have an Understatement of Tax (that is, the IRS has determined there is a difference betwee the tax shown on your return and the tax that should have been shown)?
-Yes.
-Go to Part III.
-No. Go to Part V. Part III 4 Are you divorced from the person listed on line Yes.
-Go to line 7. • died? to line 5.
-5 5 Are you legally separated from the person listed on line 2?
-Yes.
+Daytime phone number If you have been a victim of domestic abuspouse relief will result in retaliation, check filing a cla . - Part II 1 2 year(s) on line 1.
+Name Social se ecurity number Current home address (number and street).
+If a P.O. box, see in structions.
+Apt. no. City, town or post office, state, and ZIP code.
+If a foreign addre ss, see instructions s.
+Daytime (phone number 3 Do you have an Understatement of Tax (that the tax shown on your return and the tax that s Yes.
+Go to Part III. e is a di fference between Part III 4 Are you divorced from the person listed on line Yes.
 Go to line 7.
-No. Go to line 6.
-6 Have you lived apart from the person listed on line 2 at all times during the 12-month period prior to filir this form?
-7 Yes.
+2 or has that persoi o to Part V. n died? o to line 5.
+5 Are you legally separated from the person listed Yes.
+Go to line 7. d on line 2?
+No. G o to line 6.
+6 Have you lived apart from the person listed on I this form? nonth pe riod prior to filing 7 Yes.
 Go to line 7.
-If line 4, 5, or 6 is Yes, you may request Separati Check here ▶ ☐ and go to Part IV. to Part IV. ching a sta see instructions).
+No. Go to Part IV.
+If line 4, 5, or 6 is Yes, you may request Separation of Liability by attaching a statement (see instructions Check here ► □ and go to Part IV.
 Part IV 8 Is the understatement of tax due to the Errone Yes.
 You may request Innocent Spouse Relief by attaching a statement (see instructions).
-Go to Part V. No. You No. You may request Equitable Relief for the understatement of tax.
-Check Yes in Part V 9 Do you have an Underpayment of Tax (that is, another tax liability that qualifies for Equitable our returi n but not paid) or Yes.
+Go to Part V. No. Yo o.
+You may request Equitable Relief for the understatement of tax.
+Check Yes in Part V 9 Do you have an Underpayment of Tax (that is, another tax liability that qualifies for Equitable Relief (see in structio ons)? . , Yes.
 You may request Equitable Relief by attaching a statement (see instructions).
-No. You is Yes. u cannot fil e this fo rm unless line 3 ury, I declare that I have examined this form and any accompan- and complete.
-Declaration of preparer (other than taxpayer) is bas Sign Here Keep a copy for your records. • Your signature Date Paid Preparer's signa · · · · · · · · · · · · · · · · · · · Date Check self-er if mployed Preparer' s SSN or PTIN Use Only if self s name (or yours -employed), ess and 7IP code EIN :)
+No. Yo le this fo rm unless line 3 ury, I declare that I have examined this form and any accompant and complete.
+Declaration of preparer (other than taxpayer) is based Sign Here Keep a copy for your records.)
+Your signature Date Paid Preparer's Prepa arer's ture Date Chec self- ck if employed Preparer s SSN or PTIN Use Only if self s name (or yours -employed), sss. and ZIP code EIN Phone no. ()

-Form 8857 (Rev. 5-2002) Page 2
+Form 8857 (Rev. 2-2004) Page 2